felixmc/rpi-matrix-node-canvas/README.md

 You should be able to draw on the led matrix from web now.

 Mobile support is spotty, only supports repeated taps.
+I'll take any pointers/pull requests on improving the functionality.

 ##Demo